 Food enthusiasts beware: when visiting a city like Tel Aviv, it’s important to pace yourself, or else face the inevitable food coma.
 With access to some of the world’s best produce, seafood, and innovative spirits, local chefs have launched the city onto the international culinary scene.
 In 2019, the prestigious La Liste ranking of the 1,000 best restaurants in the world included 13 Israeli restaurants, of which 11 are in Tel Aviv.
 Look out, Paris, Tokyo, and New York: Tel Aviv is coming for your awards.
 We’ve picked our favorite upscale options for a special night out, and balanced them with some local favorites.
 Don’t leave Tel Aviv without sampling a bit of everything on the spectrum.
 From simple to splurge, prepare to be enjoy the best restaurants in Tel Aviv.

 Celebrity chef Eyal Shani’s Port Said is a local treasure.
 Get ready to wait for a table, which is part of the experience here.
 Tel Avivis congregate on the steps across from the Great Synagogue.
 With beer bottles and wine glasses in hand, they listen to a phenomenal playlist as they forget that they are always in a hurry, and wait to sit in an orderly fashion.
 And you thought it was impossible.
 The menu embodies Shani’s unpretentious approach to fine dining: roasted sweet potato served on butcher paper with a dollop of créme fraîche, a bag of Jericho green beans dripping with garlic, lemon, and olive oil, and tender minute-steak served on tahini with tomato tartar and spicy pepper.
 Come for the food, stay for the music and eccentric crowd.
+It’s the perfect place to snack before taking a city art tour.

 In the heart of Shuk Levinsky, Ouzeria offers an exceptional dining experience in a welcoming environment.
 The menu, inspired by Spanish tapas and Greek mezze, offers small plates of meticulously prepared dishes that are great for sharing – and trust us, you’ll want to sample them all.
 Start with the fried calamari and sumptuous burrata, then move to the beetroot ravioli filled with goat cheese, fresh fish on the plancha, and carpaccio tartare.
 Finish with a glass of ouzo or arak, and toast “yiamas” or “l’chaim” to the chef in appreciation.
 Now try to stop thinking about the food for the rest of the week – you’ll definitely want to go back!